wp-statistics/wp-statistics/readme.txt

 Unfortunate we're completely dependent on the search engine sending use the search parameters as part of the referrer header, which they do not always do.

+= Does WP Statistics work with caching plugins? =

+Probably not, most caching plugins don't execute the standard WordPress loop for a page it has already cached (by design of course) which means the WP Statistics code never runs for that page.

+This means WP Statistics can't record the page hit or visitor information, which defeats the purpose of WP Statistics.

+We do not recommend using a caching plugin along with WP Statistics.

 == Screenshots ==
 1. View stats page.
 2. View latest search words.